LJPZebra/OLU/1P_Multicolor_Unit.md

 * Fix the [collimation objective](https://www.micro-shop.zeiss.com/en/us/shop/objectives/420330-9901-000/Objective-EC-Plan-Neofluar-5x-0.16-M27) to the light-sheet unit central cube (green).
 * Fix the [piezocrystal (PZ 400 SG OEM)](https://www.piezosystem.com/product/pz-400-oem/) to the cube (dark gray).
 If you want to start with a simple low cost version that uses only the slow scanning mode then install instead the piezo place holder element.
 This part is milled out of aluminum.
 You can download the [CAD step file of the piezo place holder ????](CAD_models/PiezoPlaceHolder.stp) here to send it to your milling service.

 (4) Fix the fiber holder (red) to the piezo crystal.
+The fiber holder is milled out of aluminum.
+You can download the [fiber holder](CAD_models/FiberHolder.stp) here to send it to your milling service.

 (5-7) Take the [FC/PC connector](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05FC#ad-image-0) which will later hold the optical fiber that delivers the laser.
 Screw the connector into the [lens tube](https://www.thorlabs.com/thorproduct.cfm?partnumber=SM05M10) (black) but not too far so that you can easily attach and detach the optical fiber.
 Fix the connector with the two retaining rings.

-(8) Fix the cylinder to the light-sheet unit via the optical fiber holder (red) and attach one of the output fibers of the fiber optic coupler to the connector.
+(8) Fix the lens tube cylinder that you prepared in set (5-7) to the light-sheet unit via the optical fiber holder (red) and attach one of the output fibers of the fiber optic coupler to the connector.

 (9) Before you switch on the laser prepare laser safety in the room (remove you jewelries, make sure that nobody is in the laser path and that the laser will not hit any reflecting surfaces.
 Then switch on the laser at low laser power.
 Adjust the distance of the fiber relative to the collimation objective until the laser exits the cube well collimated.
 Switch off the laser again.